 - What Can My Employer See On My Personal iPhone?

 - Is It Legal For An Employer To Access An Employee’s Personal iPhone?

 - How Can I Know If My Employer Is Monitoring My iPhone?

 - How Can I Prevent My Employer From Monitoring My iPhone?

 - What Are The Fundamental Guidelines For Using A Cellphone At Work?

 - Frequently Asked Question

 An employer having access to an employee’s iPhone means that he can keep an eye on, control, and access the information on your phone.
-This might include checking emails, texts, surfing data, and other kinds of information.
+This might include checking emails, texts, browser history, and other kinds of information.

 Employers may need access to employees’ iPhones in order to keep an eye on their behavior or uphold corporate policies.